top of page

 Article 37

-All users with access to an information system or a computer network will have a single access authorization consisting of a user identifier and password.
+All users with access to an information system or IT network will have a single access authorization composed of a user identifier and password.

 Article 38

-No user will receive an identifier for access to the Communications Network, Computer Resources or Applications until they formally accept the current Security Policy.
+No user will receive an access identifier to the Communications Network, IT Resources, or Applications until they formally accept the current Security Policy.

 Article 39

-Users will have authorized access only to those data and resources that they require for the development of their functions, in accordance with the criteria established by the person responsible for the information.
+Users will have authorized access only to those data and resources they need for the development of their functions, according to the criteria established by the information manager.

 Article 40

-The minimum length of passwords will be equal to or greater than eight characters, and will be made up of a combination of alphabetic, numeric and special characters.
+The minimum length of passwords will be equal to or greater than eight characters, and they will be composed of a combination of alphabetic, numeric, and special characters.

 Article 41

-The identifiers for temporary users will be configured for a short period of time.
-Once this period has expired, they will be deactivated from the systems.
+Identifiers for temporary users will be configured for a short period of time.
+Once said period expires, they will be deactivated from the systems.

 6.10 PERSONAL RESPONSIBILITIES